FelixOnline/v2/content/articles/2011-10-7-stolen-medic-mascot-scandal.md

  - /news/1468/stolen-medic-mascot-scandal
 imported: true
 comments:
+ - value: >
- - Please stop using my fees for this bullshit and sort out some decent timetabling
+     Please stop using my fees for this bullshit and sort out some decent timetabling.

 # Article Taxonomies
 categories: